KamyabMA/time-series-data-mining/README.md

 ---
 <br>

-Various time series data mining techniques will be implemented, tested, and visualized.

 ### Perceptually Important Points (PIPs)
 The PIPs method is a dimensionality reduction technique for time series data.
-It represents a time series with its n most noticeable points.
-The PIPs algorithm is implemented in `ts_pips.py`, and in `ts_pips_testing.ipynb`, it is tested and visualized.
-More on the PIPs method and other techniques will follow. \
+It represents a time series with its *n* most noticeable points.
+The PIPs algorithm is implemented in `ts_pips.py`, and in `ts_pips_testing.ipynb`, it is tested and visualized.\
 \
 *For formal definitions and more information on the PIPs method, I refer to [Fu2008].*